WVC to host Baking Sourdough Breads

 “Sourdough breads are created with a living culture, also known as a starter, which houses millions of naturally-occurring bacteria and yeasts found in water, on flour, in the air and even on our hands,” she said.
 “This living culture/starter is used to leaven the bread instead of commercial dried or active yeast.
 Both kinds of yeast – commercial and wild ones found in sourdough – will cause the bread to rise, but they behave and taste differently from one another.”

-Samples, instructions and starters to take home will be included during the workshop.
+Instructions and starters will be discussed during the workshop.

 Cost is $45, which includes instruction materials and a starter.
-The registration deadline is February 4.
+A starter can be picked up at the White Violet Farm Store or shipped to your home.
+The registration deadline is February 16.